GODnvidia/cote/README.md

 ﻿# first file

-# algorithm to hot, so I'm burned, feel like ("losing to machine") holllllly shXX
+# algorithm to hot, so I'm burned, feel like ("losing to machine") holllllly sh